ichillous/api_basics/README.md

 ## Description

-This project serves as a template for building a RESTful API using Java and the Spring Boot framework.
+This project serves as my first Java RESTful API using Java and the Spring Boot framework.
 It includes basic CRUD (Create, Read, Update, Delete) operations for a `User` entity and demonstrates best practices in structuring a Spring Boot application.

 ## Features